Contract for Parents/Carers for Wild in the Woods

 - Early identification of potential challenging behaviour through need and risk assessment

-- For Regular participants try to identify and respond to the triggers of challenging behaviour
+- For playscheme participants attending regularly, we aim to identify, respond and diffuse the triggers causing challenging behaviour

 - Agreeing team and individual strategies to manage and mitigate challenging behaviours

-- The Team should identify situations where challenging behaviour can present greater risk to staff and participants; for example lone working, interviews, duty work; and develop situational risk assessments to reduce or manage these risks
+- The Wild Elemetns team should identify situations where challenging behaviour can present a greater risk to staff and participants; for example lone working, interviews, duty work; and develop situational risk assessments to reduce or manage these risks

-- This review should involve the participant where possible and others involved in supporting or providing services to the individual to ensure an informed decision is made about the service user’s future or continued use of the service.
+- This review should involve the participant where possible, as well as others involved in supporting or providing services to the individual to ensure an informed decision is made about the service user’s future or continued use of the service

-In the first instants we will aim to resolve the situation with a discussion between the interested parties.
+In the first instance we will aim to resolve the situation with a discussion between the affected parties.

-Please help us by making sure that your child is suitably dressed for each meeting, taking into account the weather conditions and the nature of the activity.
+Please help us by making sure that your child is suitably dressed for each session.
+Please take into account the weather conditions and the nature of the activity.
 The following dress code is mandatory: